-Thanks to Spirit of 2012 we’re thrilled to be able to expand our successful Creative Directions programme to run in two new locations in Doncaster as well as here at The Point.
-Creative Directions is for adults who want to take part in exciting creative activity with others in order to improve and maintain their feelings of health and wellbeing!
+Creative Directions is for adults who want to take part in exciting creative activity with others in order to improve and maintain their feelings of health and wellbeing.

-The first group will meet every Tuesday from 16 April 2019 onwards at Edlington Community Organisation (ECO) at Yorkshire Main Community Centre, New Edlington from 10am – 12pm.
+The first group meet every Tuesday at Edlington Community Organisation (ECO) at Yorkshire Main Community Centre, New Edlington from 10am – 12pm.

-The second group will meet every Thursday from 13 June 2019 onwards at Alexander House, High St, Askern, from 1.30pm – 3.30pm
+The second group meet every Thursday at Alexander House, High St, Askern, from 1.30pm – 3.30pm